-Our Workers’ Compensation Provider Fraud Unit prosecutes medical and legal providers committing insurance fraud.
-The Insurance Fraud Division’s Medical and Legal Insurance Fraud Task Force consists of federal, state and county agencies working together as a cohesive unit.
+This type of fraud involves medical and legal providers committing insurance fraud.
+The Insurance Fraud Division has a Medical and Legal Insurance Fraud Task Force.
+This task force – a first-of-its kind in the nation – combines federal, state and county agencies to work together as a cohesive unit.

-The charges are the result of an extensive undercover joint effort between the District Attorney, U.S. Attorney, FBI, and California Department of Insurance.
-The investigation revealed a widespread kickback scheme including involving attorneys, doctors, and medical providers, chiropractors and others who referred patients to each other in exchange for money.
+The charges are the result of an extensive undercover joint effort between the District Attorney, U.S. Attorney, FBI, and Department of Insurance.
+It is anticipated that this on-going investigation will yield additional charges in 2018.

 Auto Insurance Fraud/Urban Grant

-Auto insurance fraud involves fraudulently obtaining payment from an auto insurance policy based on false facts such as inflated or fake damages, staged collisions, false claims of vehicle theft and arson, as well as agents and brokers engaged in fraudulent insurance activities.
+Auto insurance fraud involves fraudulently obtaining payment from an auto insurance policy based on false facts such as inflated or fake damages, staged collisions, false claims of vehicle theft and arson.
+It also includes agents and brokers engaging in fraudulent insurance activities.
 These two programs focus exclusively on prosecuting fraudulent claims related to auto insurance fraud.

 According to California Insurance Commissioner Dave Jones, “Insurance fraud is an expensive drain on the state’s economy that totals into the billions of dollars annually in California.
 The costs of these scams are passed along to consumers through higher rates and premiums – everyone pays for insurance fraud.”

 Auto Insurance Fraud/Urban Grant Forum

 The Insurance Fraud Division is heavily involved in crime prevention and outreach.
 In December, we hosted a forum for about 70 people in the private sector who are involved in handling cases of potential auto fraud.
 Participants had access to lead prosecutors in our office as well as representatives from other law enforcement agencies.